gokilo/gokilo.github.io/entering-raw-mode.md

-Keeping platform portability in mind, `Termios` is not really defined on the Windows platform, so rather than have the `rawMode()` function return it directly, we will serialize it using Go's native `encoding/gob` package into a byte slice that can be saved and restored.
+Keeping platform portability in mind, `Termios` is not really defined on the Windows platform, so rather than have the `rawMode()` function return it directly, we will serialize it using Go's native `encoding/gob` package into a byte slice that can be saved by he caller and passed back to be decoded and restored.
 Since Go supports multiple return values from functions, we can return both the byte slice and any error encountered.

 | **Commit Title** | **File** |